-At Pathway to Hope, we believe addiction and mental health are so closely related, that it is important to treat both at the same time so our clients can have a clear and realistic path to recovery.
-Our dedicated dual-diagnosis treatment program was established to help clients treat their drug and alcohol dependency, as well as any mental health disorders they may have.
+At Pathway to Hope, we believe addiction and mental health are so closely related, that it is important to treat both at the same time so you can have a clear and realistic path to recovery.
+Our dedicated dual-diagnosis treatment program was established to help you treat your drug and alcohol dependency, as well as any mental health disorders you may have.

 According to The Journal of the American Medical Association, substance abuse affects nearly half of individuals with severe mental disorders.
 37% of people who abuse alcohol and 53% of people who abuse drugs have at least one serious mental illness.
 Additionally, 29% of all people who have been diagnosed with mental illness abuse drugs or alcohol, according to the journal.